emmayank/DHP-Specs/docs/implementation-guide/1_consultation_implementation_guide.md

 }
 ```

-## 1.2 Application for DHP(Consultation)
+## 1.2 Application for Consultation service
-This section provides recommendations for implementing the APIs related to booking a consultation/OPD service.
+This section provides recommendations for implementing the APIs related to booking a consultation service.

 ### 1.2.1 Recommendations for BPPs

-#### 1.2.1.1 Selecting a DHP service from the catalog
+#### 1.2.1.1 Selecting a consultation service from the catalog
 - REQUIRED.
 The BPP MUST implement the `select` endpoint on the url specified in the `context.bpp_uri` field sent during `on_search`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry.
 - REQUIRED.
 If the DHP provider has returned a successful acknowledgement to a `select` request, it MUST send the offer encapsulated in an `Order` object

-#### 1.2.1.2 Initializing Appointmnet for the consultation
+#### 1.2.1.2 Initializing Appointment for the consultation
 - REQUIRED.
 The BPP MUST implement the `init` endpoint on the url specified in  the `context.bpp_uri` field sent during `on_search`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry
 - REQUIRED.
 If the DHP provider has returned a successful acknowledgement to the first `init` request, it MUST send the Xinput form in `on_init`.
 - REQUIRED.
 The BPP MUST check for a form submission at the URL specified on the `xinput.form.url` before initiating 2nd `on_init` request.

-#### 1.2.1.3 Confirming the Appointmnet for the consultation
+#### 1.2.1.3 Confirming the Appointment for the consultation
 - REQUIRED.
 The BPP MUST implement the `confirm` endpoint on the url specified in URL specified in the `context.bpp_uri` field sent during `on_search`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

 ### 1.2.2 Recommendations for BAPs

-#### 1.2.2.1 Selecting a DHP service from the catalog
+#### 1.2.2.1 Selecting a consultation service from the catalog
 - REQUIRED.
 The BAP MUST implement the `on_select` endpoint on the url specified in the `context.bap_uri` field sent during `select`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

-#### 1.2.2.2  Initializing Appointmnet for the consultation
+#### 1.2.2.2  Initializing Appointment for the consultation
 - REQUIRED.
 The BAP MUST hit the `init` endpoint on the url specified in  the `context.bpp_uri` field sent during `on_search`.
 - REQUIRED.
 The BAP MUST implement the `on_init` endpoint on the url specified in  the `context.bap_uri` field sent during `init`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry
 - REQUIRED.
 The BAP user MUST submit the form on the url received from  `on_init`  under `xinput.form.url`.

-#### 1.2.2.3 Confirming the Appointmnet for the consultation
+#### 1.2.2.3 Confirming the Appointment for the consultation
 - REQUIRED.
 The BAP MUST hit the `confirm` endpoint on the url specified in  the `context.bpp_uri` field sent during `on_search`.
 - REQUIRED.
 The BAP MUST implement the `on_confirm` endpoint on the url specified in URL specified in the `context.bap_uri` field sent during `confirm`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

 ### 1.2.3 Example Workflow
+1. User select a consultancy service from the catalog.
+2. BAP send /select call to the BPP with product id, provider id and fulfilment id.
+3. BPP returns the detailed information about the service like consultant details, Available time slots, rate card etc, in /on_select.
+4. BAP render the complete information in the service detail page.
+5. User selects the billing details, enter patient details, and select preferred time slot.
+6. BAP send /init call to the BPP with the provided details.
+7. BPP return Xinput form schema in the first /on_init request.
+8. BAP renders the form in the UI and ask user to fill the form.
+9. User fills the form and submit it.
+10. Step 7 ,8 & 9 is only required, if the consultant need some additional details from the patient like previous medical history, etc.
+11. BPP return draft order object which include payment terms, final quotation in the Second /on_init request.
+12. BAP renders the information in the UI.
+13. User complete the payment, if required. ( Payment.type = pre order)
+14. BAP send /confirm call to the BPP with the payment details and order confirmation.
+15. BPP return the confirmed order with order id, using /on_confirm call.

 ### 1.2.3 Example Requests